 Internship: Nano-particle Properties

 MERL is searching for a graduate student to work on properties of nano-particles.
 Ideal candidates will have a strong background in physics modeling, particularly for hysteresis phenomena.
 Experience on Ab Initio computations (including density functional theory for material properties or finite-difference-time-domain for optical property) is a plus but not required.
 The intern is expected to explain experimental measurements.
-The expected duration is 3 months starting in summer 2018.
+The expected duration is 3 months.

 Contact: Chungwei Lin